-First, it’s important to know that having MCT doesn’t automatically mean that your dog is having a problem with histamine levels.
+First, it’s important to know that just because your dog has MCT doesn’t mean your dog is automatically having a problem with histamine levels.

 Also, if there are few to no mast cell tumors in the body, there is definitely little point in reducing histamine load by avoiding histaminergic foods.

 If any of these symptoms are present, however, having a period of a lower-histamine diet may help.